getumbrel/umbrel/APPS.md

 2. **How will users install/uninstall apps?**

-    Users will not use the `scripts/app` CLI to install and uninstall.
-It's only meant for development use.
-They'll be able to install and uninstall the apps via a dedicated UI in their dashboard.
+    Users will install and uninstall the apps via dedicated UI in their dashboard.
+They will not use the `scripts/app` CLI directly as it's only meant for development use.

 3. **If I submit an app, will my PR be merged for sure?**

-    For now, we're only accepting app submissions from developers who have been specifically invited by us.
+    For now, we're only accepting app submissions from developers who have received an invitation from us.
 Over time, we'll allow anyone to submit their app.

     > Need an invite to submit your app?
 Get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.